 Center for Environmental Health Sciences

-Graduate and undergraduate courses dealing with toxicology and environmental health are offered mainly through the Department of Biological Engineering, which also manages MIT undergraduate minor in toxicology and environmental health.
-The CEHS also partners with many departments in the Schools of Science and Engineering to create cross-disciplinary opportunities in environmental health science and engineering.
+Graduate and undergraduate courses dealing with toxicology and environmental health are offered mainly through the Department of Biological Engineering, which manages the MIT undergraduate minor in toxicology and environmental health.
+The CEHS partners with many departments in the Schools of Science and Engineering to create cross-disciplinary opportunities in environmental health science and engineering.
 The PhD program offered by the Department of Biological Engineering integrates chemistry, molecular biology, and genetics with bioengineering approaches to the understanding of how organisms respond to environmental agents.
-The CEHS also manages a T32 Training Grant in Environmental Toxicology, which supports graduate students and postdoctoral researchers and offers a robust Responsible Conduct of Research program, as well as a Superfund Research Program funded in September 2017.
+The CEHS also manages a T32 Training Grant in Environmental Toxicology, which supports graduate students and postdoctoral researchers and offers a robust Responsible Conduct of Research program, as well as a Superfund Research Program.